Startup Stock Options 101: What to Know

 But, it’s important not to offer too many stock options, as this can affect the capital structure of your company.
 If many employees are getting compensated with their professional work from stock options, then investors may be less likely to find the stock valuable.

-Figuring out startup company stock options is an area you may want to discuss with a financial advisor.
+Figuring out startup company stock options is an area you may want to discuss with a financial advisor or attorney after you have incorporated your company and distributed shares.
 This is so you can decide what percentage of your stock you’d like to distribute between investors, employees, and advisors.

 When it comes to offering stock options, companies can offer these equity options to the first employee until they decide not to anymore.
 Many startups decide to offer stock options until they can afford to pay employees a market salary, and then stop offering stock options in the future.
 Others continue to offer stock options as part of an ongoing incentive package.